 Sitting for long periods of time puts pressure on the veins around the anus.
 This increase in pressure can cause inflammation, resulting in a painful hemorrhoid flare-up.
 Investing in a standing desk, taking regular breaks, and exercising after dinner instead of watching TV can help.

-Other common causes for hemorrhoids include being pregnant and being obese.
+Other common causes of hemorrhoids include being pregnant and being obese.
 For women, carrying the weight of a growing baby in utero progressively puts more pressure on the anus for 40 weeks or until delivery.
 For pregnant women who do experience hemorrhoids, the symptoms often clear up after giving birth.
 Being overweight or obese is another common factor that contributes to hemorrhoids by placing added pressure on the veins around the anus.

 A poor diet with little dietary fiber can lead to constipation and straining while having a bowel movement.
-This is one of the most common causes of hemorrhoid flare ups.
+This is one of the most common causes of hemorrhoid flare-ups.

 If you experience hemorrhoid symptoms, you’re not alone.
 It is a common problem many people experience.
 Fortunately, easing the worst symptoms is often as simple as applying hemorrhoid cream.